freezingDaniel/Zoom-L-12-pulse/README.md

 ## Contribution is very welcome :)
 If someone knows/finds a better way to solve this, I'd be very happy to see a PR. :)

+I tried ALSA at first but couldn't get it working.
+But an ALSA-based solution would also be appreciated.